 - Once you have started the trip, you can go back to the first menu and add another stop to your trip the same way you added the first stop.

-- The Garmin trip planner will ask if you would like to set the inputted address or location as a new destination or a via point; simply select “Via Point,” and it will add the new stop between your starting point and the final location.
+- The Garmin trip planner will ask if you would like to set the inputted address or location as a new destination or a via point; select “Via Point,” and it will add the new stop between your starting point and the final location.

 Alternatives: Route Planning Apps

 For a lower price, there are other GPS routing options.
 The simplest and cheapest would be a route planning app.
-Upper Route Planner is an example of a route planner that lets you create a route with multiple addresses so you can execute that route.
+Upper Route Planner is an example of a route planner that lets you create a route with multiple addresses to execute that route.
 It is primarily marketed toward delivery drivers and courier services, but anyone can use it.
 Unlike a GPS device, you don’t need to purchase a third-party product to start routing.
-Simply sign up with an email address, set your start point, and be on your way.
+Sign up with an email address, set your start point, and be on your way.
 The map is highly intuitive and lets you input destinations while already on your way, so if you need to search for gas stations or rest stops, it’s not an issue.

 For more information: